i-sergienko/i-sergienko.github.io/src/assets/posts/golang-operator-tutorial.md

    * Make sure the deletion timestamp of our `Banana` is `nil` before we delete it.
    * Delete the `Banana` and check that now the deletion timestamp is present.
    * Check that immediately after deletion our custom finalizer `"bananas.fruits.com/finalizer"` is still there.
 It should not be removed until the Controller has processed the delete event, which takes 3 seconds.
-   * Wait 5 seconds for the processing to finish, and check that there is now no `Banana` resource named `yellow-banana` in our cluster.
+   * Wait 5 seconds for the processing to finish, and check that there is now no `Banana` resource named `yellow-banana` in our cluster, i.e. it has been successfully deleted.

 Nothing complex, but this should be enough to show that our Controller app functions in a real Kubernetes environment.

-Let's write our tests in the same `controllers/suite_test.go` file we saw earlier, for simplicity
+Let's write our tests in the same `controllers/suite_test.go` file we saw earlier, for simplicity.
 Append this to the end of the file:
 ```
 var _ = Describe("Banana lifecycle", func() {